wesbrek/wesbrek/README.md

 ### Hi there, I'm Sergio 👋

-## I'm a Student and Developer!
+## I'm a Software Developer!

-- 🌱 I’m currently learning web development
 - 👯 I’m looking to learn about more technologies
-- 🥅 2022 Goals: Be a master with React JS
+- 🥅 2024 Goals: Be a master with Next JS
 - ⚡ Fun fact: I love listen to music and play guitar

 ### Spotify Playing 🎧